-Since the last reporting period, the project schedule and resources have remained constant.
-Phase 2 schedule and resources are a high risk due to added observations and risks related to schedule impacts and resource availability that can impact Go-Live.
-Consider corrective actions with a focus on key activities and functionality critical to Go-Live.
+Since the last reporting period, the Phase 2 schedule and resources remain a high risk due to increasing observations and risks related to schedule impacts and resource availability that can impact Go-Live.
+Consider corrective actions with a focus on key activities, critical functionality, and requirements to support Go-Live.